julianje/Bishop/README.md

 ## About

-Bishop, after [Washington Bishop](http://en.wikipedia.org/wiki/Washington_Irving_Bishop), is a python package for modeling  [Theory of mind](http://en.wikipedia.org/wiki/Theory_of_mind) tasks.
+Bishop, after [Washington Bishop](http://en.wikipedia.org/wiki/Washington_Irving_Bishop), is a python package for modeling  [Theory of mind](http://en.wikipedia.org/wiki/Theory_of_mind).
 Given some observable behavior, Bishop infers (through Bayesian inference over a rational model of decision making and planning under uncertainty) the cost and reward functions that explain the agent's choices and actions.

 ## Install and uninstall